 How is an absentee father defined?

 An absent father also called a fatherless home is in this statistical piece/report defined as a home where the father does not live (has an address).
-We are aware of the fact that it’s possible to be an absent dad and still have addressed in the same place as the children.
+We are aware of the fact that it’s possible to be an absent dad and still have an address in the same place as the children.
 But to avoid any misinterpretation of data and thereby incorrect conclusions we’ve solely defined an absent dad as one that does not live at the same address as the child.
-We think this is the best parameter to isolate since it’s difficult to judge when you’re an absent dad while living in the home.

 ➔ Key Takeaways